AbdulSalaamazimi/Trillo-web/README.md

 # Trillo-website

-This is my second project and I learned in this project flexbox and you can learn flexbox in this project
+This is my second project and I learned in this project flexbox and SCSS you can learn flexbox in this project

 👇 **_Please read the following Frequently Asked Questions (FAQ) carefully** 👇